AdamTovatt/edaf05/exam/study_guide.md

 - When α gets too high, we need to resize the table
 - The choice of maximum α is a trade-off between space and time

+### Hollow Heaps
+- A type of heap data structure that supports:
+  * Insert: O(1) amortized time
+  * Delete-min: O(log n) amortized time
+  * Decrease-key: O(1) amortized time
+- Key features:
+  * Multiple root nodes allowed
+  * Nodes can be "hollow" (deleted) or "full" (active)
+  * Links between nodes can be "solid" or "dashed"
+- Operations:
+  * Insert: Create new node and link to existing roots
+  * Delete-min: Remove minimum root, merge its children
+  * Decrease-key: Cut subtree and make it a new root
+- Advantages:
+  * Better theoretical bounds than Fibonacci heaps
+  * Simpler implementation
+  * Good for algorithms needing many decrease-key operations

 ### Graph Representations
 There are two main ways to represent a graph: